Back

 Why it’s important

-For nonprofits, retaining members and reducing refunds is crucial for financial stability.
+Retaining customers and reducing refunds is crucial for financial stability.
 This dashboard gives leadership the data needed to identify trends in refund activity and address them quickly.

-For example, if one location consistently shows higher termination rates, the leadership team can dig into the data to understand what's driving it and explore ways to address or intervene before it becomes a bigger issue.
+For example, if one location consistently shows higher withdrawal rates, the leadership team can dig into the data to understand what's driving it and explore ways to address or intervene before it becomes a bigger issue.
 For the YMCA of Delaware, Emily Glading shares,

 Customizing your dashboards to fit your team’s specific needs isn’t just a nice-to-have—it’s essential.
 When your data is clear, relevant, and actionable, it makes decision-making that much easier.
 With Traction Rec and Salesforce, you have access to hundreds of out-of-the-box reports, plus the flexibility to create custom reports that match exactly what your team needs.
 And the best part is, it’s not complicated.
 Building, adjusting, and curating reports is quick and easy, so you can get the insights you need without the hassle.